 Unfortunately the biggest contributors to climate change — burning fossil fuels to produce electricity (25 percent); agriculture and land use (24 percent); factories and industries (20 percent) — are out of our control.
 It’s up to our elected officials and business leaders (with pressure from us) to create and enforce policy and change practices that will lead to the scale of lasting change this crisis requires—our individual actions are only a small part of the answer.

 But they do help.
 So, what can individual Philadelphians do?
 Start a movement.

-Recycling, going vegetarian, bringing reusable bags everywhere you go, only using LED light bulbs are not enough on their own.
-The trick is to make your actions contagious, inspire the folks in your circle to do those things, too—and to use those simple actions as the starting point for advocating for big-picture, systemic changes.
+Composting, eating less meat, bringing reusable bags everywhere you go, and swapping in LED light bulbs are not enough — on their own.
+The trick is to make your actions contagious, inspire the folks in your circle to do those things, too — and to use those simple actions as the starting point for advocating for big-picture, systemic changes.